Robert J. Devlin Jr.: Superior Court service

 He was nominated to the Superior Court in December 1992 by Lowell Weicker.
 As a superior court judge, Devlin presided over several notable criminal cases, including State v.
 Beth Carpenter, State v.
 Russell Peeler, and State v.
 Christopher DiMeo.

 Appellate Court service

 On April 25, 2019, Governor Ned Lamont nominated Devlin to the seat vacated by Michael Sheldon who had reached the mandatory retirement age.

 Deputy Chief State's Attorney, Inspector General

 In 2021 Devlin was appointed Deputy Chief State's Attorney, Inspector General, responsible for leading Connecticut's Office of Inspector General.
-In March of 2024, he attempted to "race bait" a jury during the trial of Connecticut State Trooper Brian North, stating that the case was a "A white Police Officer who shot and killed a black man.
+In March 2024, he attempted to "race bait" a jury during the trial of Connecticut State Trooper Brian North, stating that the case was a "A white Police Officer who shot and killed a black man.
 This is a very, very, big deal".
 Race was never an argument in the case besides his closing argument to the jury.